MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_03c-Manage_Azure_Resources_by_Using_Azure_PowerShell.md

 In this task, you will use an existing resource group and create an Azure managed disk by using the Azure PowerShell session within the Cloud Shell

-1. From the PowerShell session within Cloud Shell, run the following commands with the value of the DeploymentID, you can find Deployment ID from the environmental detail page:
+1. From the PowerShell session within Cloud Shell, run the following commands with the value of the **DeploymentID** <inject key="DeploymentID" enableCopy="false" />, make sure you replace the value of DeploymentID:

    ```powershell
    $location = (Get-AzResourceGroup -Name az104-03b-rg1-DeploymentID).Location